11notes/docker-vernemq/project.md

 ${{ github:> [!CAUTION] }}
 ${{ github:> }}* This image is shipped with default SSL certificates that were generated during the container build process.
 Please provide your own SSL certificates
 ${{ github:> }}* The compose example has a default Redis ACL for the client ```mqttui@domain.com```, please create your own compose and do not copy/paste blindly
-${{ github:> }}* The compose example has two additional containers for demo purposes, please create your own compose and do not copy/paste blindly